Graduate opportunities for policy professionals in the Queensland Government

 Meet Alex Phillips

 Alex is from New South Wales and graduated from University of Newcastle with a Bachelor of Environmental Science and Management.
 He undertook his first rotation at Arts Queensland and his second rotation at Biosecurity Queensland in the Department of Agriculture and Fisheries.
-Alex has remained within Biosecurity Queensland for his third rotation.
+Alex remained within Biosecurity Queensland for his third rotation.

 Meet Robbie Slape